RuiyangJu/RG-KCR/README.md

 * The output directory `./visual_crop` contains: (1) Cropped images of individual Kuzushiji characters, and (2) Visualization results of the original images overlaid with the predicted bounding boxes.

 ## ④ Character Classification
-* We employ the results of our Character Detection method (based on YOLO11-L) on the Synthetic Test Set as the dataset for Character Classification, which contains 17,982 characters.
-* The results of the ablation study are presented as follows:

   | Method | Top-1 Acc. | Top-5 Acc. | FPS |
   | :--: | :--: | :--: | :--: |
   | Baseline (Metom) | 93.45% | 97.46% |  |
   | + Rest.
 (Ours) | 95.33% | 98.62% |  |

+*  We employ the results of our Character Detection method (based on YOLO11-L) on the Synthetic Test Set as the dataset for Character Classification, which contains 17,982 characters.
 * We employ [Metom](https://codh.rois.ac.jp/char-shape/app/metom/) for Kuzushiji character classification, and the official source code is available on [Hugging Face](https://huggingface.co/SakanaAI/Metom).
 * To perform Kuzushiji character classification and evaluate the recognition performance, please run the following commands:
   ```